 The Day Before

 - Prepare the Chicken by triming off any excess fat and remove the bone if still attached.

-- Mix together quantities of salt, sugar and baking powder for the chicken.
+- Mix together the quantities of salt, sugar and baking powder for the chicken.
 Coat the chicken and place uncovered overnight in the fridge on a wire rack over a oven tray.

 - Add the buttermilk to the mix and combine.
 Move the mixture to a floured surface and work the dough into a rectangle.
 Now fold the rectangle on top of it’s self 6-7 times if possible.
 Roll the dough out again to a thumbs height.
 Use a round cutter and cut out the biscuits.
 Store in the freezer over night.